scuzzilla/rpki-arch/README.md

 - [RTRTR](https://rtrtr.docs.nlnetlabs.nl/) classified as RTR (RPKI-to-router protocol) Server Software ([RFC 6810 (v0)](https://tools.ietf.org/html/rfc6810.html) & [RFC 8210 (v1)](https://tools.ietf.org/html/rfc8210.html)).
 Mainly responsible for Dispatching the validated ROAs to the BGP routers.

-[OpenBSD's](https://www.openbsd.org) [rpki-client](https://www.rpki-client.org/) is with no doubt the core component of the whole solution - responsible for:
+Other than nlnetlabs [OpenBSD's](https://www.openbsd.org) [rpki-client](https://www.rpki-client.org/) is with no doubt the core component of the whole solution - responsible for:

 1. ROAs (Route Origin Authorization) X.509 Certificates synchronization (via RSYNC or RRDP) from a given TA (Trust Anchor).
 The TA is typically a RIR/LIR (Regional/Local Internet Registries) organization.
 2. Validating the trust chain for the associated ROAs (including checking relevant Certificate Revocation Lists).